bmanders716/bmanders716.github.io/cookbook.md

 Rice Bars.

-_Ingredients_--º†lb. of rice.
+_Ingredients_--Ï†¨b. of rice.
                1 pint of milk.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
                Yolks of 2 eggs.
                A little lemon essence.
                1 whole egg.